sohail77/Restaurant-Referral/README.md

 **Views in our project**

-In our project we have different XML layout files for each ui component.
+In our project, we have different XML layout files for each UI component.
-Some examples of these UI files are: Restaurant list item on the home-screen, layout of components (buttons, text, images etc) on different screens, etc. All the views are placed in the "layout" subdirectory which is under the "res" folder (This is the default location for all the views in android).
+Some examples of these UI files are Restaurant list item on the home screen, the layout of components (buttons, text, images, etc) on different screens, etc. All the views are placed in the "layout" subdirectory which is under the "res" folder (This is the default location for all the views in android).
 **Controller**

-This component is responsible for processing of data.
-Controller takes the user inputs from the UI and processes the business logic and finally shows the result to the user.
+This component is responsible for the processing of data.
+The controller takes the user inputs from the UI and processes the business logic and finally shows the result to the user.

 **Controllers in our project**

-In our project we have placed all the controller files inside the parent directory.
+In our project, we have placed all the controller files inside the parent directory.
 We have used Activity classes as our controller to process the data and show the output using the View and the Model classes.

 Our controller classes are: MainActivity, RestaurantDetailActivity, LoginActivity, SignUpActivity, CouponsActivity, CouponHistoryActivity.

 **Adapters and Fragments**

-Apart from our MVC architecture we have segregated other logic into Adapters and Fragments.
+Apart from our MVC architecture, we have segregated other logic into Adapters and Fragments.
 Adapters are responsible for attaching data to our custom Recycler Views.
 Fragments are self-contained portions of UI that reside inside an Activity.
 They also have their own lifecycle.
 We have segregated Fragments into a separate folder, as it improves the understandability and readability of the project.

 ## High-level Organization